What does the future of packaging look like?

 Biodegradable versus compostable

 There is public confusion surrounding the terms “biodegradable” and “compostable.”
 Biodegradable refers to a material’s ability to “break down, safely and relatively quickly, by biological means, into the raw materials of nature.”
 Compostable refers to a material’s ability to biodegrade “in a composting environment in a relatively short time, capable of producing usable compost.”

 When it comes to plastics, the Ellen MacArthur Foundation states that “biodegradable” is not a meaningful term because “it does not give any information about the length of time taken for the process to complete, or the conditions that are required.”
 For example, cars in a junkyard are technically biodegradable - it just takes hundreds if not thousands of years for them to fully degrade.

 However, “compostable” plastics are also not a silver bullet for the plastic waste crisis and “should only be used for specific, targeted applications, coupled with collection and composting infrastructure.”
 And unfortunately, the industrial composting infrastructure in the United States is severely lacking at this point.

 What are the challenges of packaging?

-Waste recovery presents one of the largest challenges standing between where we are now and achieving a more circular economy.
-Packaging waste is a large part of this problem, and Sana Packaging is thrilled to be spearheading the movement to make the industry more eco-friendly.
+Waste recovery presents one of the largest challenges standing between where we are now and achieving a circular economy.
+Packaging waste is a large part of this problem, and Sana Packaging is thrilled to spearhead the movement to make the cannabis packaging industry more circular.

 If we don’t address this problem, there will be over 12 billion metric tons of plastic polluting our landfills and natural environment by 2050.